CommonAccord/Site-Org/Doc/Swarm/DCO_Agt/Swarm_DCO_Agt_Form.01.md

 3.2.Ti=Budget adjustment

-3.2.sec=“Budget adjustments” include any outgoing usage of funds and may include money necessary for operations paid to delegates or other full-time staff, bounties or other monies paid to contractors for work, distribution of stakeholder rights in exchange for services, or some sort of reward that are returned to stakeholders for their contributions.
+3.2.sec="Budget adjustments" include any outgoing usage of funds and may include money necessary for operations paid to delegates or other full-time staff, bounties or other monies paid to contractors for work, distribution of stakeholder rights in exchange for services, or some sort of reward that are returned to stakeholders for their contributions.

 3.=[Bit/Ssec_02]